Biting, nipping and chewing

 Preventing or managing biting, nipping and chewing - even mouthing - is important not only for your couch, shoes and garden, but also for your dog's health and welfare, and everyone's safety.

 This potentially dangerous behaviour has a range of causes.
-But no matter how it develops, it can be a very difficult problem solve if it becomes effective and rewarding behaviour for the dog.
-In this case, some form of preventative physical control, like a muzzle, combined with very mindful, behavioural interventions may be the most effective way of managing the problem.
+But no matter how it develops, it can be a very difficult problem solve if biting becomes an effective and rewarding behaviour for the dog.
+If you don’t prevent this behaviour or manage it well, some form of preventative physical control, like a muzzle, combined with very mindful, behavioural interventions may be the safest and most effective way of managing the problem.

 Common causes of biting, chewing and nipping

 Some individual dogs or breeds, like cattle dogs, may have a stronger inclination to nip or bite.
 This doesn't excuse the behaviour.
 It means owners must be even more vigilant and manage the behaviour more assiduously.

 Biting, chewing and nipping commonly has one or more of the following causes:

 Prevent and manage biting, chewing and nipping